-Vandalism, threats to others, escalation of cyber bullying, stealing, flagrant disrespect to school employees, serious fighting, harassment sexual or racial, hazing, threatening staff (physical, verbal) etc.
+Vandalism, threats to others, escalation of cyber bullying, stealing, flagrant disrespect to school employees, fighting (shoving, pushing, or engaging in a minor altercation, etc.), harassment sexual or racial, hazing, threatening staff (physical, verbal) etc.

 The administration initiates disciplinary action by investigating the infraction and conferring with staff on the extent of consequences.
 The administration meets with the student and confers with the parent concerning the student's misconduct and resulting disciplinary action.
 The principal maintains a proper and accurate record of offenses and disciplinary actions taken.
 Due process is followed.